MarynaKontar/startup_search/README.md

 #### Final Project on GoIT JavaEE 6 course group 7

-The SStartup Store is an investment platform for participants on the venture market - start-ups, private investors - which helps entrepreneurs quickly find the first round of investment or their startups, investors - to effectively invest.
+The Startup Store is an investment platform for participants on the venture market - start-ups, private investors - which helps entrepreneurs quickly find the first round of investment or their startups, investors - to effectively invest.